-In order to select new funders for the database, our research team continually monitors publications, newsletters, websites, blogs, etc. for leads.
+In order to select new funders for our website, our research team continually monitors publications, newsletters, websites, blogs, etc. for leads.
 We have also developed relationships with many organizations in the philanthropy field that share information with us on new funding opportunities.
 Rather than just focusing on foundations, trusts, and funds, we also look for corporate giving programs, associations, religious funders, and a myriad of other funding opportunities that aren’t easily categorized.

 Our selection process for funders is based on the following criteria:

 - The funder accepts unsolicited proposals, applications, or letters of inquiry.

 - The funder accepts requests from a range of organizations, not solely one specific group, such as members of an association.

 - The funder provides grants.
 Select product donations, fellowships, training programs, etc. are also included.
 We don’t include funders that only provide scholarships.

 Once a funder is selected, our goal in developing the profile is to provide accurate and sufficient information to help you decide if the funder’s interests are aligned with your grantseeking needs.